truj/midica/README.md

 # Get started
 1. Install Java Runtume Environment (JRE) version 1.7 or higher.
 2. Go to the [latest release](https://github.com/truj/midica/releases/latest) and download the file `midica.jar`.
-3. Start Midica using the command: `java -jar midica.jar`
+3. Start Midica using the command: `java -jar midica.jar` (or just by double-click if your operating system supports that)
 4. Download one of the [example files](examples/) or create your own file and save it with the file extension `.midica`.
 5. In the Midica application, load this file by pressing the upper right button `select file`.
 6. Switch to the MidicaPL tab (it's the default tab) and choose this file.